 Accidents caused by drivers failing to pay enough attention to the road are definitely not a new phenomenon, but it is one that is growing dramatically.
 Distracted drivers are paying more and more attention to new technological devices.
 Cell phones are continually being incredibly problematic as the use of a cell phone is the most dangerous form of driver distraction.
 This is because texting while driving, for example, demands the manual, physical, and cognitive attention of a driver all at the same time, making them much more susceptible to a driving accident.

 You or someone you know may have been the innocent victim of a distracted driving accident, leaving you with serious injuries that may be incredibly detrimental to your everyday lives.
 This is unsurprising considering that the NHTSA published the statistics to suggest that distracted drivers using a cell phone are likely to create the risk of causing an accident 23 times worse than another driver who is not distracted.
 You should not have to suffer because another driver was not paying their full attention to the road.
-Phone a Sarasota personal injury lawyer at The Law Place in Florida today to schedule a free case evaluation in a step to receive the justice that you deserve.
+Phone a Sarasota car accident lawyer at The Law Place in Florida today to schedule a free case evaluation in a step to receive the justice that you deserve.

 Florida’s New Texting While Driving Law